You are almost always better off with no VP of Sales than a mediocre one

 - Deal size goes up.

-- A Bad VP of Sales sees bookings decline.
-This doesn’t mean she or he might not succeed in another environment, but at your start-up, he/she is failing.
-Bookings go down under her watch — often even with far more reps.
+- A Mediocre/Bad VP of Sales sees bookings decline.
+This doesn’t mean they might not succeed in another environment, but at your start-up, he/she is failing.
+Bookings go down under their watch — often even with far more reps.
 This is more common than you might think, especially if they struggle to understand the space or product, have never sold at your price point before, or just don’t have enough real start-up experience.

 Hopefully, you’ll figure out you hired a “Bad” VP of Sales fast.
 Like in one sales cycle.
 Because the “bad” VP of Sales closes even less than you’d close without him, you can pretty much just let him go.
 More on that here.